AnonymousAuthor2025/Online-appendix/Method/Study3_Reddit: Details in Empirical Analysis on Reddit.md

 To categorize the entire set of posts, we employed ChatGPT-4.
 We began by providing the AI with the manually developed coding criteria as a prompt and tested its accuracy by having it classify the same 100 posts that had already been manually coded.
 ChatGPT-4 achieved an accuracy rate of 91% in this task.
 Following this validation, we used the same criteria to categorize the remaining posts with ChatGPT-4.
 The following table presents the classification results.

+####  Examples of Classification Instructions Prompts:
+Please categorize the text you enter afterward (the description of the post in the forum).
+The available types are listed below:

+- **A. Operator Risk**: It discusses the risks associated with a stablecoin issuer or operator, including potential mismanagement and lack of transparency.
+- **B. Collateral Risk**: It discusses the risks related to the backing reserves of stablecoins, such as the liquidity of collateral assets, over-collateralization, and the potential for collateral value fluctuations.
+- **C. Operational Risk**: It discusses the risks inherent in the operational mechanisms of stablecoins, including technological vulnerabilities and smart contract bugs.
+- **D. Third-party Institutions Risk**: It discusses the risks associated with third-party institutions involved in stablecoin transactions, such as exchanges, custodians, and other intermediaries.
+- **E. Regulation Risk**: It discusses legal and regulatory issues impacting stablecoins, including compliance requirements, regulatory scrutiny, and the potential for legal restrictions by governmental authorities.

+For each input, you can select more than one of these categories.
+You only need to answer the serial number of the category, no explanations.
+If the category is not included above or it is not related to stablecoins, please answer "other categories."

+**Note**: Posts can only be categorized if their content clearly matches the category description, implied or potentially cannot be categorized.

+The following table presents the classification results.

 | Topic                     | Explanation                                                                                                                                                   | Example                                                                                                                            | Post Quantity |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|---------------|
 | Operator Risk             | Discussions on the risks associated with the issuers or operators of stablecoins, including potential mismanagement and lack of transparency                   | The issuers or operators of the stablecoin are in a situation in which financial instability or fraud results in the loss of a user’s funds | 1449          |